USEnterprises2001/SwiftQuickReferenceGuide/README.md

 Under the following terms:

-Attribution — You must give appropriate credit to USEnterprises2001@gmail.com,
+Attribution — You must give appropriate credit to USEnterprises2001@gmail.com

-provide a link to the license at
+Provide a link to the license at

 https://github.com/USEnterprises2001/SwiftQuickReferenceGuide